We are about to embark on the greatest wealth transfer the U.S. has ever seen. By 2045, it's estimated that

 You can loan assets to family members in exchange for a promissory note.
 The interest payments received will be based on the Applicable Federal Rate.
 The AFR is

 Nearly any asset, like money or stocks, can be given as a gift.
 Many donors choose to gift annually to take advantage of the annual gift tax exemption.
-In 2023, you can
+Individuals can gift up to $17,000 in 2023 or $18,000 in 2024 without paying a

 529 plansare investment accounts for qualified education expenses.
 Contribution limits vary by state.
 In addition, the contributions are considered gifts.
 You can even pre-pay up to 5 years worth of gifts.* UTMAsare custodial accounts that an adult sets up and controls for a minor until the minor becomes an adult.
 Contributions to UTMAs are subject to the annual gift exclusion.
 The account must be turned over to the beneficiary once they reach the "custodial termination age" for that state.
 There is no stipulation on how the money is used, however it only can be used on behalf of the beneficiary.